An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Experiments

 \textbf{Baselines:} As baselines, we implement standard $Q_{\pi_e}$ estimation methods of $Q$-regression \citep{Liu.29102018} and FQE \citep{LeM.3202019}.
 We have previously shown that these correspond to plug-in methods and should thus be inferior.
 Additionally, we implement Minimax $Q$-learning (MQL) \citep{Uehara.28102019}.
 For implementation details, see Appendix~\ref{appx:implementation_details}

 [1]{{ #1}}

 \textbf{Results:} Results for Setting~\textbf{A} (unrestricted) are in Fig.~\ref{fig:Taxi_all}.
 Our \method performs best across a variety of configurations.
 In particular, we confirm: \circledred{1} \textit{our method consistently outperforms the plug-in learners}.
 Further, our experiments show our method successfully incorporates the density ratio nuisance without degrading performance in the low overlap scenario (see Fig.~\hyperref[fig:Taxi_epsilon]{A3}).
 Hence, \textit{the empirical results confirm our theoretical properties.} In particular, we confirm \circledred{2} that our \method is especially effective for long horizons and for low overlap settings in line with our theory.
 Results for Setting~\textbf{B} (restricted) are in Fig.~\ref{fig:Taxi_all_restricted}.
-Our method is highly effective and performs best for many settings, especially with low overlap.
+Our method is highly effective and performs best for many settings, especially with low overlap\footnote{ \textit{Note about Figure~\ref{fig:Taxi_all_restricted}:} At large $\varepsilon$, the target policy becomes nearly random, making Q-regression behave unusually well.
+This is because the density ratios shrink rather than explode, removing its usual instability.
+In this easy-nuisance regime the robustness and asymptotic benefits of \method matter less, so its finite-sample performance does not strictly dominate. }.
 Thereby, we confirm \circledred{3} that our theory is also applicable to restricted model classes.

 \textbf{Conclusion:} In sum, our \method is the first approach to jointly achieve double robustness, Neyman-orthogonality, and quasi-oracle efficiency.
 Thereby, we provide a principled and flexible foundation for \textit{reliable} individualized decision-making in sequential settings.
 A particular advantage of our \method is its flexibility to accommodate real-world constraints such as interpretability or fairness into the solution space $\mathcal{G}$.